RickGriff/decimath/README.md

 The DeciMath functions have near constant gas usage.
 Thanks to the lookup-table based algorithms, performance is stable for both very small and very large bases, exponents and arguments.

-The accuracy of ln(x) increases with the number of iterations in the algorithm.
+The accuracy of `ln(x)` increases with the number of iterations in the algorithm.
 Above 70 iterations, accuracy plateaus - but gas continues to increase.
 You can use a lower number of iterations if you’re willing to trade accuracy for lower gas cost.

-exp_taylor(x) gas increases in roughly linear proportion to the exponent.
+The gas of `exp_taylor(x)` roughly linearly with the exponent.
 It is included for comparison with the LUT-based algorithms.

+## Where are DeciMath Functions Useful?

+All functions have a level of imprecision - their usefulness depends, to a degree, on the level of accuracy you need.

+Error tables at the end of this document show how percentage errors vary with inputs.
+You can use gasCalculator.js to calculate errors and gas costs for specific input ranges.

+`ln(x)` is **very precise** - max percentage error is nearly constant, and outputs are always < 100 - thus ln(x) is always accurate to at least 17 decimal places.

+`exp(x)` and `exp_taylor(x)` have nearly constant percentage error, but output grows exponentially. **Thus, `exp()` functions are most precise at lower exponent.** `exp(10)` is accurate to at least 10 decimal places, while `exp(60)` is accurate to the nearest 1e6.

+`pow(b,x)` **is most accurate in the middle ranges** - e.g base 0.1 - 10, with exponent 0 - 15, here it precise to at least several decimal places.

+It is least accurate at the extremes: at high base, or base ~=1 with very high exponent - domains with both large output and percentage error.

+**For pow() with an integer exponent, use `powBySquare18()` over `pow()`** - it costs less gas, and offers better precision, particularly at higher base.

+For base < 1, `powBySquare18()` has mostly zero error for exponent < 100.

 ## Maximum Inputs - overflow limits